Tim-Mclennan/Ecommerce-Project/README.md

 - **What challenges did you face and how did you overcome them?**

 One of the major challenges I faced was iterating through and displaying multiple API data points to the HTML doc.
+More specifically, I had issues using the map method on the array of PC Colours.
+This was quite a learning curve for me as I was so accustomed with JavaScript.

+The first challenge relevant to using the map method was remembering to add the 'key' prop to each index.
+The key is a crucial yet often underspoken prop which makes React's life much easier.
+React uses keys to easily identify different index items and differentiate between them.

 ## Files Overview